Pop Culture Madness!

 2005 - Weeds premiered on Showtime

-2008 - American swimmer Michael Phelps became the first person to win eight gold medals in one Olympic Games.
+2008 – American swimmer Michael Phelps was the first to win eight gold medals in one Olympic Games.

 August 18